S1monXuan/appStore/README.md

 # What is it
 It is a full stack web app application using react and node js.
 It use mongodb atlas as database.
 Sendgrid is used to send message.

-It is been deployed on Microsoft Azure
-<a href="https://xx-webapp.azurewebsites.net/"> Link to Xinmai Webapp </a>

 # How it works
     To use the application, you must register an account.
 ## for web page